Amazon EventBridge Alternatives: Comparing Hookdeck, Azure Event Grid, Google Eventarc, and Confluent Kafka

 Google Eventarc

 Google Eventarc is almost the Google ecosystem's drop-in equivalent to Amazon EventBridge.
-It uses a point-to-point model for routing events, favors integrations with other Google products, and has no in-flight processing.
+It uses a point-to-point model for routing events, favors integrations with other Google products, and has no in-flight transformations or enrichment.
 Like Azure Event Grid, it works with the CNCF's CloudEvents format.

 Google Eventarc key features

-• No in-flight processing: Google Eventarc delivers events from their source to destinations based on event contents and metadata.
-However, if you want to transform or enrich those events, you must send them to another tool, such as a Cloud Function, and then ingest them back into Eventarc for delivery.
+- No complex processing: If you want to transform or enrich those, you must send them to another tool, such as an Google Cloud Function, and then ingest them back into Eventarc for delivery.

 How does Google Eventarc shape up against Amazon EventBridge?